NativeScript/workshop/docs/chapters/chapter4.md

 In this exercise we will play with the `blue` component.
 The `blue.component.html` already contains four buttons, each calling a different function.

-Your task is to implement the empty functions, so that:
+Your task is to implement the empty functions in `blue.component.ts`, so that:

  * goRed() navigates to the `Red` page
  * goPink() navigates to the `RGB` page with `this.pink` as the parameter